 • Design campaigns—from SEO to landing pages, blogs, long-form content, events, etc.—specifically dedicated to one of your audience personas

-• Add a preliminary step before creating content that addresses which persona the marketing material will be aimed at
+• Add a preliminary step before creating a content marketing strategy that addresses which persona the material will be aimed at

 • Add them to value propositions sent to clients and customers to demonstrate that you know their audience

 • Regularly update the personas, after events, campaigns, etc. so they are always the most accurate representation of your current target audience

 Personas lay the groundwork for any current and future marketing activity, as well as help you develop a long-term content marketing strategy.